Hida Takayama Cultural Itinerary (1 Day): Wood & Sake

 Note: We do not accept questions about this itinerary.
 For hours, access, and on-site accessibility, please use the official links below.

 Tip: Surfaces in the preservation district include stone and uneven paving.
-When rain or snow is forecast, plan shorter outdoor blocks and use museums/covered streets as mid-day swaps.
+When rain or snow is forecast, plan shorter outdoor blocks and use museums or covered streets as mid-day swaps.

 Access & Map